AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Combat.md

 GM: The arrow *thwaps* into its muscly pecs.

-*The Troll currently only has a d8 STR, so it immediately takes Critical Damage and drops to a d6 STR, although none overflows so doesn't have to make an additional Save.
-As the Troll suffered Critical Damage, it makes a Morale Save to see if it flees.
+*The Troll currently only has a d8 STR, so it immediately takes a Wound and drops to a d6 STR, although none overflows so doesn't have to make an additional Save.
+As the Troll suffered a Wound, it makes a Morale Save to see if it flees.
 It rolls a 4 with its d6 WIL to stay in the fight.*

 GM: You see the Troll stagger from the rapid injuries, but then gathers itself and **ROARS** still very much in the fight!